bblanchon/ArduinoJsonTroubleshooter/src/pages/v7/compiletime/char-pointer-conversion.md

 const char* eventName = doc["event"];
 ```

 There are other similar situations where this error can occur.
-For more information, please read [invalid conversion from 'const char*' to 'char*' [-fpermissive]](/v7/error/invalid-conversion-from-const-char-to-char/).

 Did this solve your issue?